tubearchivist/tubearchivist/docs/FAQ.md

 ## 5. When I subscribe to a channel it only downloads the most recent 50 videos
 Subscribing to a channel is a different operation from downloading it.
 You can [add the channel to the download queue](https://github.com/tubearchivist/tubearchivist/wiki/Downloads#add-to-download-queue) to download all past videos.

+If you want to download the existing videos and also automatically download new videos, then you should both download the channel and subscribe to it.